iarnopagliani/ios_upgrade/README.md

 ansible 2.9.6
 ```
 # Timeout
-A value of 1800 secs in task `ansible_command_timeout: 1800` has been configured for copy IOS file
+A value of 1800 secs in task `ansible_command_timeout: 1800` has been configured for copy IOS file.

 # Output Files
 At the end of the playbook, the following filesystem components are created.
 ```
-tree
+> tree
+.
 ├── README.md
 ├── RN
 │   └── IR1101-release-notes-16-12-3.pdf